paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 **(c) Definitions** In this section:

-(1) **Committed** — The term “committed”, with respect to funds, means the funds are associated with a legally enforceable agreement, such as a purchase order or contract, that has been entered into.
+(1) **Costed** — The term “costed”, with respect to funds, means the funds have been obligated to a contract and goods or services have been received from the contractor in exchange for the funds.

-(2) **Costed** — The term “costed”, with respect to funds, means the funds have been obligated to a contract and goods or services have been received by the contractor in exchange for the funds.
+(2) **Encumbered** — The term “encumbered”, with respect to funds, means the funds have been obligated to a contract and are being held for a specific known purpose by the contractor.

-(3) **Uncommitted** — The term “uncommitted”, with respect to funds, means the funds are not committed.
+(3) **Uncosted** — The term “uncosted”, with respect to funds, means the funds have been obligated to a contract and goods or services have not been received from the contractor in exchange for the funds.

-(4) **Uncosted** — The term “uncosted”, with respect to funds, means the funds have been obligated to a contract and goods or services have not been received by the contractor in exchange for the funds.
+(4) **Unencumbered** — The term “unencumbered”, with respect to funds, means the funds have been obligated to a contract and are not being held for a specific known purpose by the contractor.

 (5) **Threshold** — The term “threshold” means a benchmark over which a balance carried over at the end of a fiscal year should be given greater scrutiny by Congress.